kapilsh/kapilsh.github.io/_posts/2024-07-18-exploring-gpt2.md

 ## Summary
 We have successfully implemented the GPT2 model from scratch and loaded the weights from the Huggingface model.
 We have tested the model for both eval and training modes and verified that the outputs match the Huggingface model.

-## Code and Github
+## Code and GitHub

-All the code for the GPT2 model is available in my [transformers repository](https://www.github.com/kapilsh/ml-projects/transformers).
+All the code for the GPT2 model is available in my [transformers' repository](https://www.github.com/kapilsh/ml-projects/transformers).